runemadsen/rune.js/README.md

 #### two.js

-- Constructing polygons from scratch are very hard.
+- Constructing polygons from scratch is pretty hard.